ErpNetDocs/tech/modules/logistics/wms/wms-worker/availability.md

 # Availability

 The system provides quick and easy availability checks.
-A location or product should be selected to get the search engine up and running:
+A location, product or LUN should be selected to get the search engine up and running:

 ![Availability](pictures/availability.png)

-The availability shows after your selection:
+If you select Location for example, the availability shows after your selection:

 ![Availability details](pictures/availability-details.png)